needle-mirror/com.unity.purchasing.udp/Documentation~/games-with-iap.md

 4. [Consume a purchase](#consume)
 5. [Validate the client-side integration](#validate)
 6. [Fill in the IAP Catalog](#iap-catalog)

+Once you have implemented IAP items using UDP, [test your IAP](best-practices.html#test) in your generic UDP build before uploading it to the UDP console.

 <a name="init"></a>
 #### Initializing the UDP SDK